fishdeity/iRO-Missing_Features_Additions/README.md

     - merge_gpf_into_data_grf.bat and rsumerge.exe is suggested to be kept there in case for future use again.

 # Changelog #
+- 2023 May 5:
+  - **unidentified_shows_item.zip**: customeffects.lua has been moved into this zip file.
+To see its contents, see its clickable change for details.
 - 2023 May 4:
   - **card_enchant_prefixes.gpf**: Added 17.2 mods and Odin 4 enchants.
 Also shortened some names, see its clickable change for details.
   - **resource_file_fixes.gpf**: Has included the exp percent bar in this file now.